UIUC-iSchool-DataViz/spr2024/week10/index.md

 ---
 layout: week
 visible: false
-icon: undraw_Books_l33t.svg
-notitle: true
-examples: []
 ---

-# Type of viz, geo data, and dashboards

-This week we covered some ways to think about different classes of visualization, geo data, and how to construct dashboards using packages that build on what we've already learned.
+# Finishing our lab, and types of charts

+This week we explored some other chart types and finished our COVID lab.